Ianokane1/pawfectionparlour/README.md

 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
 Home page | When clicking the "home" button in the navigation bar, the browser redirects me to the home page.
 The is active styling will appear as the home button has a red background. | PASS
-Services page | When clicking the "Services" button in the navigation bar, the browser redirects me to the services page.
+Services page | When clicking the "Services" button in the navigation bar, the browser redirects me to the services page. | PASS
 Contact page | When clicking the "contact" button in the navigation bar, the browser redirects me to the contact page. | PASS Book now page | When clicking the "book now" button in the navigation bar, the browser redirects me to the book now page.| PASS
 Manage booking page | When clicking the "manage bookings" button in the navigation bar, the browser redirects me to the manage booking page.
 The user will know they are on this page by the heading. | PASS
 Edit profile page | Checked foreground information is not distracted by backgrounds| PASS Register page | When clicking the "register" button in the navigation bar, the browser redirects me to the register page.
 The user will know they are on this page by the heading. | PASS
 Login / Logout page | When clicking the "login" or "logout button in the navigation bar, the browser redirects me to the login or logout page.
 The user will know they are on this page by the heading. | PASS
-Foreground & background colour| PASS
 Text | Checked that all fonts and colours used are consistent. | PASS

 ### Footer